webaxones/wax-custom-login/README.md

 ### via Composer

-1. Add a line to your repositories array: `{ "type": "git", "url": "https://github.com/webaxones/wax-custom-login.php" }`
+1. Add a line to your repositories array: `{ "type": "vcs", "url": "https://github.com/webaxones/wax-custom-login" }`
 2. Add a line to your require block: `"webaxones/wax-custom-login": "dev-master"`
 3. Run: `composer update`